dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 `Update` will update the state of all devices contained within this input backend.
 The value of the `State` properties on each device must not change until this method is called.
 This is a departure from 1.0's and 2.0's model of updating state as soon as new information is available, which has resulted in lots of inconsistencies in the past.

+The onus is on the user to coordinate using this type across threads, as the input context is not thread safe.
+In addition, certain backends may have (unavoidable) restrictions on what thread `IInputBackend.Update` can be called on - the user is responsible for respecting these threading rules as well.

+Threading rules for the reference implementation (if any) will be explicitly documented, and guidance for using this type safely against any first-party implementations will be included in the XML and user documentation.

+**INFORMATIVE TEXT:** For example, it is illegal for GLFW functions to be called anywhere except the thread `glfwInit` was called on, and it is illegal on some operating systems (such as macOS) for `glfwInit` to be called anywhere except the thread that called `main`.

 All of the `Devices` and `Update`s are aggregated and coordinated by a central input context object.

 ```cs